-The font is quite plain, and raised on two steps; it is is of marble, common in Derbyshire, which is full of petrifactionions; and I should be inclined to think, not the original one.
-T The T The monumental stone near it is shown in Plate IX. sculpture is very ancient, but this stone has evidently be been brought from some other part of the church, after the dlislissolution, to its present situation, and used as a tomb-sitoitone.
-There is an inscription much defaced, the letters wretcheaedly executed, with the date 1587 on the under side; the sstastone having been turned to display the sculpture.
-Of the pewiwing of this church nothing can be said, but that it is irregulular, inconvenient, and altogether unworthy of the fine buildingng in which it is placed; and it is to be hoped the efforts which have been made from time to time for a general improrovement, will ultimately be successful.
-One or two ineffectictual attempts have also been made to procure an organ, whichch is much wanted.
+The font is quite plain, and raised on two steps; it is of marble, common in Derbyshire, which is full of petrifactions.
+The monumental stone near it is shown in Plate IX.
+The sculpture is very ancient; but this stone has evidently been brought from some other part of the church, after the dissolution, to its present situation, and used as a tomb-stone.
+There is an inscription much defaced, the letters wretchedly executed, with the date 1587 on the under side; the stone having been turned to display the sculpture.
+Of the pewing of this church nothing can be said, but that it is irregular, inconvenient, and altogether unworthy of the fine building in which it is placed; and it is to be hoped the efforts which have been made from time to time for a general improvement, will ultimately be successful.†

-The clustered pillars (see Plate V.), are extremely finfine; they consist of twelve shafts, arranged upon a quadrangugular base; the four at the angles are larger than the rest, a and the eight smaller are placed in pairs between them.
-T The capitals are plain, and the mouldings of the arches very be bold and numerous.
-There are dripstones over many of thehem, terminated by heads.
-The triforia, on the south side, 4 are similar to the gallery over the great west door; being formed by pillars parallel to the mullions of the clerestory windodows below the transom.
-They are fifteen feet high, and the in breadth.
-Under the clerestory windows, on the north side, is a range of arches filled with open work tracery, like the windows above, and apparently intended for triforia; but there is no gallery or passage whatever.
-Immediately over these arches is a passage, on a level with the bottom of the north clerestory windows, and another on the opposite side, above the triforia already mentioned.
-There are winding staircases leading to these triforia in the two western towers; and formerly the only approach to both, was by a door-way in the north-western tower: the communication being kept up by means of the gallery over the west door, which has been described.
-The difference between the angle of the original roof of the church is nine feet and a half; and owing to this, the upper part of the west window is hidden from view on the inside.
+The clustered pillars (see Plate V.) are extremely fine; they consist of twelve shafts, arranged upon a quadrangular base; the four at the angles are larger than the rest, and the eight smaller are placed in pairs between them.
+The capitals are plain, and the mouldings of the arches very bold and numerous.
+There are dripstones over many of them, terminated by heads.
+The triforia, on the south side, are similar to the gallery over the great west door, being formed by pillars parallel to the mullions of the clerestory windows below the transom.
+They are fifteen feet high, and three

-The present screen and altar-piece were probably erected in QuQueen Anne's reign, A. D. 1713.
+[•] The present screen and altar-piece were probably erected in Queen Anne's reign, A.D.
+1713.